Ophthalmologist Specializing in Glaucoma and Cataracts

 While Dr. Wang was attending Duke University School of Medicine, she was granted the John Henry Dorminy Medical Scholarship and the Medical School Faculty Wives Endowed Scholarship.
 She was also awarded the Senior-William G. Anlyan Scholar Award and the Vice President Clinical Research Award.

 Dr. Wang has exceptional experience and interest in conducting clinical and epidemiological research projects with publications on many top ophthalmology journals, including Ophthalmology, JAMA Ophthalmology, Investigative Ophthalmology & Visual Science and British Journal of Ophthalmology.
 She continues to work on research projects with colleagues throughout the U.S. and in China on surgical outcomes and ophthalmology education.
 She has been invited to present her work at several regional and national meetings.
+She also dedicates her time to writing a patient education blog in Chinese explaining basic eye conditions such as dry eyes, cataracts and glaucoma.

 “I thrive to help restore and improve my patients’ vision, but they at the same time help change the way I view the world!
 It is a beautiful thing when a career and a passion come together.”